QuiteAFancyEmerald/Holy-Unblocker/README.md

 - Fork (and star!) this repository to your GitHub account
 - Head to the official <a href="https://github.com/codespaces">Codespaces</a> website (ensure you have a GitHub account already made)
 - Select **New Codespaces** and look for _[USERNAME]/InvisiProxy_ on your account
-- Ensure the branch is set to `master` and the dev container configuration is set to **InvisiProxy LTS**
+- Ensure the branch is set to `master` and the dev container configuration is set to **Holy Unblocker LTS**
 - Select **Create Codespace** and allow the container to setup
 - Type `npm run fresh-install` and `npm start` in the terminal
 - Click "Make public" on the application popup, then access the deployed website via the ports tab.